The MoD and other parties

 They’re apparently not averse to what I do, as my targets are often theirs and I have a better track record than them but a couple of times I’ve boobed, got it wrong and ruined one of their long investigations.
 I had to go to ground for that.
 It takes a long time on a job – months to work my way in, a month to do it, then a month gone to ground.
 I just go back to being Laura again.
 They have nothing to go on but there’s a reason for that.’

 ‘That’s the reason.
 My employers are often good with documentation or lorries.
 I’m generally left alone but someone is leaning on one of the men in the Home Office over me – I’ve been trying to find out who.’

 ‘I’d imagine this Scarlett Pimpernel type work gets you in, you get a taste for it.’

-‘If you mean I couldn’t settle with you, yes I could.
-The work is exciting, as I’m playing a part and then disappearing.
-It’s exciting but empty too – no one like you to come back to.’
+‘If you mean I couldn’t settle with you, yes I could, as long as we were active and it stayed diverse, just as you said to me.
+The work I’ve done is exciting, as I’m playing a part and then disappearing – exciting but empty too – no one like you to come home to, only Franks and Ralphs.’

 ‘Were Frank and you an item or was he a job?’

-‘You know his character.
-He was a job.
+‘You know his character – he was a job.
 Through his car business, he stumbled on a discovery and my employer wanted to know what it was.
-He touted it about, trying to find a buyer and that’s where Penny became interested.
-Her strength is her networking, she knows everyone, she heard about this man, knew it was metals or design, wasn’t sure which.
-But the one who employed me has tabs on Penny.
-Once the island connection with you became apparent, then it seemed time to move in on Frank.’
+Frank touted it about, trying to find a buyer and that’s where Penny became interested.
+Her strength is her networking, she knows everyone, she heard about this man, knew it was about metals or design, wasn’t sure which.
+But the one who employed has a connection with Penny – once the island connection with you became apparent, then it seemed time to move in on Frank.’

 ‘So, from the beginning, you’ve had tabs on the island and me.’